nimaid/LPHK/README.md

 * Install it, make a note of the default install location.
   * I suggest checking the option "Add Python 3.x to PATH", as it lets you easily use Python from the command line.
   * If performing a "Custom Installation" of Python 3, ensure "pip" and "tcl/tk and IDLE" are selected for install, at minimum.
-* Clone LPHK into a folder of your choice.
-You can move the folder later, even to a USB drive.
 * Run "install_dependencies.bat" to install required libraries via pip, which you just installed with Python 3.
 * After installing all dependencies, right click on LPHK.py and select "Open with", then "Look for another app on this PC".
 Browse to that install location you noted earlier and select "python.exe".
   * At this point, you should be able to use whatever functionality the program currently has.